Coding Quests

 # Line 3: "Thank you!" (condition: "has_item:lost_sword", effect: "give_xp:50")

-The NPC doesn't need special scripting.
-The dialogue data defines the conditions and effects.
-The Dialogue Manager and Quest Manager handle the logic.
-The NPC just triggers DialogueManager.start_dialogue(my_data) when the player interacts.
+The NPC needs no special scripting at all.
+The data defines conditions and effects, the Dialogue Manager and Quest Manager handle the logic, and the NPC just calls DialogueManager.start_dialogue(my_data) when the player interacts.
+Fifty NPCs, one script.

 Going Further